youngkaneda/DemeterWatch/paper/paper.md

 **Table 1.** Example of violations found in real open source projects analyzed by the tool.

 In addition to textual output, the tool generates an HTML page with a graphical representation of method call chains in the source code.
-Nodes that violate the Law of Demeter (LoD) principle are highlighted in a distinct color.
+Nodes that violate LoD principle are highlighted in a distinct color.
 Each vertex's weight indicates the frequency of method calls.
 Figure 1 contains an illustrated example of a detected violation.

 ![](ss.png)
 **Figure 1.** DemeterWatch HTML output page.

 # Acknowledgements

-The author would like to express gratitude to the IFPB Institute which made this research project possible to be developed and offered the support needed.
+The main author, Juan Pablo P. de Aquino, would like to express gratitude to the IFPB Institute which made this research project possible to be developed and offered the support needed.

 # References